The first one’s a problem.

 Now, it’s not a problem with the writing or production of the script, but the problem you’ll solve for the listener or viewer every time the commercial you voice is heard.
 If you understand this going in, your auditions and performance will be greatly enhanced.

-I said that once you reveal that secret, it will solve a problem for the listener or viewer, a problem that they may not even know they have.
+I show you that once you reveal that secret, it will solve a problem for the listener or viewer, a problem that they may not even know they have.
+And it helps them accomplish their job.

 There’s really no reason to advertise a product that doesn’t solve some problem: you’re fat, your clothes are dirty, your ketchup is runny, your car is a rust-bucket, your mobile phone isn’t so smart.

-Whatever your problem is, a commercial will give you a solution that problem.
+Whatever your problem is, a commercial will give you a solution to that problem.

 Once you identify the problem being solved in the commercial, and you make that your mission, you move away from cosmetic concerns, like trying to make the words sound good or your voice deeper or sexier or more friendly.